-Hochul, a Democrat, was the representative for New York’s 26th congressional district from 2011 to 2012.
+Hochul was the representative for New York’s 26th congressional district and was a Democrat.
+She served from 2011 to 2012.

 Hochul is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).